jgraley/cotest/coroutines/docs/working-with-gmock.md

 ## Multiple Test Coroutines

 We can create as many coroutines as we requrire.
 Each will have its own cardinality which we must respect.
-The priority scheme for mock call dispatch will be respected - the last `WATCH_CALL` that matches will see the call first and then we work backwards.
+GMock's priority scheme for mock call dispatch will be respected.

 #### Example with multiple coroutines
 ```